jbflores95/osticket-prereqs/README.md

 <p>
 Make sure it says ost-config.php on top, and make sure all the info is correct as well.
 Click Apply and then Ok.
 </p>
-Click Ok for the next one too.
+Click Ok for the next one, too.
 </p>
 <br />